h5p/h5p-wordpress-plugin/readme.txt

 = 1.9.1 =
 Fixed content not loading due to wrong URL for multisites on the same domain.
 Big thanks to Joachim Happel for contributing the fix.

+= 1.9.2 =
+Fixed 'div' content not loading on sites residing in sub directories, changes fix for multisites as well.